Geography of Louisville, Kentucky: Political geography and population

 The Louisville-Jefferson County, KY-IN Metropolitan Statistical Area (MSA), the 43rd-largest in the United States, includes the Kentucky counties of Jefferson (coterminous with Louisville Metro), Bullitt, Henry, Meade, Nelson, Oldham, Shelby, Spencer and Trimble.
 The southern Indiana counties Clark, Floyd, Harrison and Washington are also included in the Louisville MSA.
 This MSA is included in the Louisville-Elizabethtown-Scottsburg, KY-IN Combined Statistical Area (CSA), which also includes the Elizabethtown, KY MSA (composed of Hardin and LaRue Counties) as well as the Scottsburg, IN Micropolitan Statistical Area.

 Louisville's Metro Area was expanded more than any other in the country during a March 2003 overhaul of U.S. Metropolitan Area statistics by the federal government.
 In the 2000 census, even very fast growing counties such as Spencer County weren't included.
 The Metro Area's ranking rose from 49th to 42nd, and the added Combined Statistical Area measured the area as the nation's 31st-largest.
 The total Metro area population also increased dramatically from just over 1 million to nearly 1.4 for the CSA.

 Seventeen percent of the state's population lives in Jefferson County and 25% live in counties in the Louisville CSA, and also Jefferson County has two-and-a-half times more people than Kentucky's second-most populous county, Fayette County.
-Twelve of the 15 buildings in Kentucky over 300 feet are located in Downtown Louisville.
-Almost 40% of the population growth in Kentucky are in Louisville's CSA counties.
+Fourteen of the 18 buildings in Kentucky over 300 feet are located in Downtown Louisville.